pycontribs/pyrax/docs/cloud_blockstorage.md

     # or
     cbs.delete_snapshot(snap)

 The snapshot must have a status of 'available' or 'error' in order to be deleted.
+Also, if there are many snapshots of the same volume, only one of them at a time can be deleted.

+If you need to delete all the snapshots for a given volume `vol`, such as before deleting a volume you no longer need, there is a convenience method for that:

+    vol.delete_all_snapshots()